amandaleee/rectangles-drawing/readme.md

 * Change the color of a rectangle (the whole spectrum.js package()
 * Save the current area layout (the position, size, and color of each rectangle in the area)
 * Delete a saved layout from the set of saved layouts (.remove-drawing click event)
-* Return to a saved layout [click on the layout's name in the list below the canvas]
+* Return to a saved layout [click on the layout's name in the list below the canvas].

 # Featureset that I couldn't complete:
 ­* Log in with Google